hudson-trading/corral/doc/02_adapting.md

   co_await()` rather than the `await_*()` methods)

-* It returns a movable operation description object that, when awaited, will construct an operation state that comprises operation states constructed from its arguments; due to C++17 mandatory copy elision, this can all be done in-place, allowing all the operation states to be immovable.
+* It returns a movable operation description object that, when awaited, will construct an awaiter that comprises awaiters constructed from its arguments; due to C++17 mandatory copy elision, this can all be done in-place, allowing all the awaiters to be immovable.

 Adapting `AsyncRead` from the above example would therefore look